LukeGarnham/Stumps-and-Studs-MS4/README.md

 To remove items from the basket in the Basket page, JavaScript is utilised to post data and remove an item from the basket.
 Using if statements, hidden data is included in the post data for the items size, side and gender as applicable.
 The remove_from_basket function in the bag app views.py file is called to handle the request.
 Within the function, I check whether any size, side or gender has been provided.
 If not, I remove (pop) the item from the basket variable stored in session memory.
 If it does have any one of these variables, then the product must have details so the value in the basket dictionary will be a list.

 I cycle through the list of dictionary's and search for the item with the corresponding details to delete.
 To achieve this, I check each dictionary to compare the size, side and gender variables.
 When I find a match for all 3, I remove the dictionary from the list.
-The issue I encountered when building this function is that where there is no such variable, rather than the None object being passed to the function and None string is passed.
+The issue I encountered when building this function is that where there is no such variable, rather than the None object being passed to the function a None string is passed.

 As an example, if I had cricket gloves in my basket which have a size and side but no gender, the size and side passed to the remove_from_basket function were correct but the gender was a None string.
 When cycling through the dictionary's in the basket, any cricket gloves in there will have a size and side but the gender is a None object.

 When comparing each detail to check for a match, I never achieved one since the gender None string is not equal to the gender None object in the basket.
 To overcome this, I inserted a series of if statements at the start of the function.
 Once the size, side and gender variables have been retrieved from the request, I check each of them in turn to see whether any of them are equal to a None string (e.g. if size == 'None':), and if so, make the variable equal to the None object (size = None).
 This meant that when checking the dictionarys for an item which matched the one the user is trying to delete, a match was found and the dictionary could then be removed.

-Finally, to ensure that no empty lists are left in the basket, I check see if there are any of that product left in the basket and if not (e.g. the list is empty), I remove it from basket.
+Finally, to ensure that no empty lists are left in the basket, I check to see if there are any of that product left in the basket and if not (e.g. the list is empty), I remove it from basket.

 #### Toasts - Positioning

 When creating the toast messages, I decided I wanted them to appear beneath the header but with a fixed position on top of existing content.
-To achieve this, I gave the toast box a fixed position and z-index of 9999999 to ensure it overlays all other content.
+To achieve this, I gave the toast box a fixed position and z-index of 99 to ensure it overlays all other content.
 Setting the position relative to the top of the page was a little tricky though.
 The header height varies; on small and medium screens it is 53 pixels while on larger screens it varies between 53 pixels and 93 pixels depending on if the navbar is visible.
 By setting the position to the top at 93 pixels, there would occasionally be white space between the header and the toast which I don't think looks very good:

 ![Toast messages with a gap between the header and the toast](media/readme/images/toasts-gap.png)